DogsBite.org

 DogsBite.org is a nonprofit organization that publishes accounts of and compiles statistics of dog bite related fatalities throughout the United States, victim testimonies, an overview of breed-specific legislation within the United States, and advocates for victims of dog bites by promoting breed-specific legislation as a means to reduce serious dog attacks.
 The organization provides statistics and information to news organizations and has filed amicus briefs in court cases related to breed-specific legislation.
-The organization has been criticized of publishing misleading or inaccurate information.
+The organization has been criticized for publishing misleading or inaccurate information.

-History and Activities
+History and activities

 After being injured by a pit bull during an attack while jogging on June 17, 2007, DogsBite.org founder Colleen Lynn researched dog bites and attacks, and anonymously launched Dogsbite.org in October 2007.
 Shortly after, Lynn's identity was revealed and she received harassment, including the threat of a lawsuit.